 IMPORTANT: A lifter’s status as “unequipped” must be clearly identified on the contest scoresheet.
 Lifters CANNOT “cross-over” from equipped to unequipped, or from unequipped to equipped, they can only be in one division at a time in regards to records.
 If not so identified as unequipped, they will be assumed to be equipped.
 “Unequipped” is defined as normal shoes, socks, under-garments, non-supportive singlet, T-shirt, wrist-wraps, neoprene knee-sleeves and belt.
 All items must conform to standard IPF Rules specifications.
 No other items are allowed.

-Please note that Ontario Provincial Qualifying standards are the same as the national qualifying standards
+Please note that Ontario Provincial Qualifying standards are not the same as the national qualifying standards

 Points to Remember: